ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 ## Shortcomings of the Manual Process
 **Note that this is not a diss or anything on AdAstra and/or his tutorial.**  This is just a presentation to describe the process that we are looking to automate for code injection.

 Manual insertion of this is tedious.
-It is also very easy to just insert and forget about.
 The manual insertion process also mandates that you keep track of things in your synthetic overlay as it fills up--which is where that marker comes in as a reminder when the user is scrolling through their code binaries and forgets what each bit of otherwise-meaningless hexadecimal is.
 Sharing this with other people places this smack-dab in the middle of their synthetic overlays and cuts down on continuous free space that they may want to use for other things.
 It will require reverse engineering to move this elsewhere, if they even remember the change in the game code that redirected execution out to this point.

 The idea with code injection frameworks is to cut down on the manual hex editing and allow code to be shared for insertion at any point in synthetic overlays--wherever there is free memory at any given point.

 ## Implementation Details
-When assembling and compiling code, and object file is produced.
+When assembling and compiling code, an object file is produced.
 This can then be linked to specific addresses to create a linked object of a number of direct compiled objects that are all together.
 We can view these addresses, parse the symbol output with Python, and correlate it with our own custom format (also parsed by Python) that will fully automate the overlay process for us--all we have to edit is the code.

 This does not eliminate the reverse engineering step required to *find* exactly where to branch out of the game code to our code.
 There is no tutorial for that--you just have to get into the weeds of the assembly directly and figure out what each piece of code is doing.
 This is where the GDB Debugger in Desmume coupled with IDA Pro or Ghidra is useful--you can see exactly what is executing and when, trace it to identify what you need to do.

 The method chosen to decide how to highjack the game's execution is by writing hooks in the binary automatically based on a text file we create and parse.
-The hook code is:
+The hook code is designed to be generic:

 ```arm
 ldr rN, =functionOffset